 - People respond well to deals.
 If you offer a discount coupon, or credits, for referring, the customer will be more likely to purchase again and share – people are always looking for a deal.

 - Referral programs are cost-effective.
 Asking your existing customers to promote you costs less than ads.
-You may offer a discount or a freebie, but in the long run, the cost of these can be much less than more traditional marketing campaigns.
+You may offer a discount or a freebie, but in the long run, the cost of these can be much less than more traditional digital marketing campaigns.

 - Software can make the process simple.
 If you’re using referral program software, you can utilize things like single sign-on.
 This way, the customer can refer immediately after purchasing (without entering their info again) because they’re already logged in.